FlowFuse/website/src/blog/2023/09/bosch-rexroth-announce.md

 ---
-title: FlowFuse announces a Node-RED stack for Industry 4.0 applications on ctrlX
+title: FlowFuse announces a Node-RED stack for Industry 4.0 applications on ctrlX AUTOMATION
 subtitle: Rexroth ctrlX now have fully supported Node-RED stack available for production use
 description: FlowFuse is now offering Node-RED to customers that want to deploy it on the Rexrtoh ctrlX platform.
 authors: ["ian-skerrett"]